Why a Minor Seminary?

 In the 1960’s minor seminaries came under a barrage of criticism causing most of them to close their doors.
 For example, of the 122 minor seminaries in the US in 1960, only seven remained by 2000.
 However, the long experience of the Church has shown that a priestly vocation often manifests itself early in a boy’s life.
 The vocation of a modern saint such as St. Padre Pio of Pietrelcina bears out the wisdom of the Church’s practice.
-Many of the Vancouver clergy and even two bishops in B.C. began their priestly formation in the minor seminary.
+Many of the Vancouver clergy and even three bishops in B.C. began their priestly formation in the minor seminary.

 It is interesting that in spite of the many arguments brought against the minor seminary, there is little to prove that it doesn’t work when conducted properly and when weighed against the Church’s long tradition.
 It is certainly the mind of the Church that this much beleaguered institution of the 20th century continues to be a place where young vocations are promoted and nurtured.
 At the Second Vatican Council, the Decree on Priestly Formation dedicated a whole paragraph to the merit of minor seminaries: